gvwilson/thirdbit/src/fiction/darker-web/index.md

 and—

 He stops when Professor Jayaramath raises a finger.
-"We don't own the data," he says.
+"We don't own the data," she says.
 "The license agreement—"

-"I had Legal take another look at the agreement," Professor Maung interrupts.
+"I had Legal take a look at it,"
+Professor Maung interrupts.
 "Turns out we can build an index or a concordance, which is basically what I want to do."
 Professor Maung knows that claim is stretching the truth well past the breaking point.
-He hopes that neither the administration nor the legal department will understand enough about the technology to realize that.
+He hopes that neither the administration nor the legal department will know enough to realize that.

-But Professor Jayaramath is shaking his head.
+But Professor Jayaramath is shaking her head.
 "I'm sorry,
-but until everything is sorted out on the west coast, I think the safest thing is to wait."
+but I don't think we should take the chance, not now that things finally seem to be running smoothly."

 Professor Maung nods.
 He expected this,
-and has already had several discussions off campus with the sys admin who manages the university's digital archive and is happy to be paid in bitcoin.
+which is why he has already had several off-campus discussions with the sys admin who manages the university's digital archive and is happy to be paid in bitcoin.
 He exchanges a few pleasantries with Professor Jayaramath for appearances' sake, then leaves.

-Nikhil takes off his glasses and rubs the bridge of his nose.
+Nila takes off her glasses and rubs the bridge of her nose.
-This is not the first time he has fended off an attempt to access the archive.
+This is not the first time she has fended off an attempt to access the archive.
-He is more convinced than ever that it should never have been created, and if there was a way to delete the copies in California, he would have found a way to destroy the university's copy years ago.
+She is more convinced than ever that it should never have been created.

-He looks out his window at the gathering darkness.
+She looks out his window at the gathering darkness.
-Strange shapes writhe at the edge of his vision, vanishing whenever he tries to look directly at them.
+Strange shapes writhe at the edge of her vision, vanishing whenever she tries to look directly at them.
-He has started reading scripture again, as he did when he was young, but now he notices layers of meaning he never did before, like toxic mud at the bottom of a clear pool..
+She has started reading scripture again, as she did when she was young, but now she notices layers of meaning she never did before, like toxic mud at the bottom of a clear pool.

-Under the papers on his desk lies a file folder full of handwritten notes about what has happened to the people involved in the project, and before that, to the people who helped collect and curate the material.
+Under the papers on her desk lies a file folder full of handwritten notes about what has happened to the people involved in the project, and before that, to the people who helped collect and curate the material.
 More and more,
-he understands why President Thornberg chose oblivion.
+she understands why President Thornberg drank.

 </section>